Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Transition through slides 16-17.
-Review what a forensic entomologist does.
-Students should continue to fill in their Forensic Entomologist Guided Notes handout.
+Slide 14 explains the role and responsibilities of a forensic entomologist.
+Students should continue to fill in their Guided Notes handout.

-Display slide 21 and explain how forensic entomologists use insects as evidence.
-If you are starting on a new day, remind students to get out their Guided Notes handout and continue filling it in.
-Move to slide 22 and invite students to draw visuals of how they understand the stages of body decomposition using the Cognitive Comics instructional strategy.
-Explain that as they go through the next few slides reviewing each stage, they should use the space provided on their handout (“Stages of Decomposition”) to depict the content visually.
+Display slide 18 and have students continue filling in their Guided Notes handout.
+Advance to slide 19.
+Invite students to sketch the four stages of body decomposition using the Cognitive Comics instructional strategy.
+Explain that they should use the “Stages of Decomposition” section of the Guided Notes to depict the content visually.
 Encourage students to use an animal or human body as the main image.
-Once students are prepared, transition through the stages of decomposition with slides 23-26 in as much detail as needed.
-When reviewing the image of the fly cycle, it goes as follows, clockwise from left to right eggs, larva, pupa, adult.
-After reviewing the content on slide 26, ask for any student volunteers to share their comic strips.
+Once students are prepared, transition through the stages of decomposition with slides 20-23 in as much detail as needed.
+When reviewing the image of the fly life cycle, the stages appear clockwise from left as follows: eggs, larvae, pupae, and adult.

-Transition through slides 27-29 to review which insects appear at each decomposition stage.
+Transition through slides 24-26, reviewing which insects appear at each decomposition stage.
 Emphasize how their presence or absence helps forensic scientists determine PMI (post-mortem interval).
-For example, when scientists see the hide beetle, they know that the flies have already come and gone and that the body is in a late stage of decomposition.
+For example, when scientists see the Hide Beetle, they know that the flies have already come and gone and that the body is in a late stage of decomposition.

-Michael Chism discusses his job, which uses dermestid beetles to clean skulls and carcasses and explains how he was led into this career.
-After they view the video, move to slide 31 and review what educational paths students can take to apply the skills they are learning about forensic entomology to the career they just learned about.
+In the video, Chism explains his career, which involves using Dermestid Beetles to clean skulls and carcasses, and describes how he entered this field.
+After the video, move to slide 28 and review the educational pathways students can pursue to apply what they are learning about forensic entomology to the career highlighted in the video.
+Click the links to see program requirements at Oklahoma universities.

 Divide students into small groups and distribute “Case 1” folders (see the Designing the Case Folders handout).
-Explain that you will model “Case 1” while reviewing forensic entomology.
+You will model “Case 1” for the class.
 Give each student a Detective Notes handout.
-Display slide 32 and allow students time to review the materials.
+Display slide 33 and allow students time to review the materials.
 Then, invite students to place everything to the side or center of their group making sure to keep the bag of “evidence” still sealed closed.
-Next, lead a discussion using slide questions.
-Instruct students to take notes on the Forensic Guided Entomologist Notes handout.
+Next, lead a discussion using the 3-slide questions discussing the model case study.
+Instruct students to take notes on the Guided Notes handout.
+Next, have students find their Case Resources handout from the folder and advance to slide 34.
+Facilitate a class discussion using the questions:

-Have students return all materials to their Case Folder and turn them in before moving to the Extend.
+Have students return all materials to their Case Folder and turn them in.

 Extend